dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/linked_list_tutorial/2-linked_list.md

 }
 ```
 ## finding methods:
-You can use the Contains() method in order to see if certain element is present in your list.
+You can use the Contains() method to see if a certain element is present in your list.
-code-exemple:
+code-example:
 ```csharp
 using System;
 using System.Collections.Generic;